-- 1. Graduates will demonstrate an acceptable level of content knowledge. - Graduates will demonstrate an acceptable level of teaching competency for an extended period of time during the student teaching experience by planning, delivering, and assessing appropriate instruction for pupils who represent a diverse population and who are in public school settings. - Graduates will integrate technology into instruction, assessment, and communication. - 4.
-Graduates will demonstrate characteristics of reflective practitioners by evaluating the effects of choices and actions on others (pupils, families, and other professionals in the learning community).
+- Program graduates will demonstrate an acceptable level of content knowledge. - Program graduates will demonstrate an acceptable level of teaching competency for an extended period of time during the student teaching experience by planning, delivering, and assessing appropriate instruction for pupils who represent a diverse population and who are in public school settings. - Program graduates will integrate technology into instruction, assessment, and communication. - 4.
+Program graduates will demonstrate characteristics of reflective practitioners by evaluating the effects of choices and actions on others (pupils, families, and other professionals in the learning community).